 - To increase the number of these students who pursue cancer-related research careers.

-The primary goal of the COURT program is to implement joint education and training opportunities between CCNY and MSKCC to attract minority students at all levels in their careers in cancer research, as well as helping to support their career development.
-We help prepare COURT students for laboratory positions and for graduate work.
-Students compete for a summer stipend based on their academic performance and recommendation letters.
-The program offers a series of seminars in which invited speakers from various institutions discuss various aspects of career development and research opportunities for students entering doctoral programs.
-Successful completion of our program includes a course on ethics in biomedicine and research.
-Students are encouraged to present their work at national and local meetings.
+The CCNY-MSKCC Partnership's Training Core offers the PURT program for undergraduate students.
+The primary goals of PURT are to implement joint education and training opportunities between CCNY and MSK in order to attract minority students at all levels in their academic careers to be engaged in cancer research, and to support their career development.
+We prepare our trainees for laboratory positions and for graduate work.
+Trainees compete for a summer research placement based on their academic performance and recommendation letters.
+The PURT also offers a year long series of seminars in which invited speakers from various institutions discuss various aspects of career development and research opportunities for trainees entering doctoral programs.
+Trainees are required to take a course on ethics in biomedicine and research.
+Trainees are required to present their work at national and local meetings.